karlpatrikbergman/vagrant-examples/virtualbox/README.md

 libvirt
 I have libvirt installed.
 Therefore the vibr0 network inferface in the list.
 The virbr0, or "Virtual Bridge 0" interface is used for NAT (Network Address Translation).
-It is provided by the libvirt library, and virtual environments  sometimes use it to connect to the outside network.</sub>
+It is provided by the libvirt library, and virtual environments  sometimes use it to connect to the outside network.
 lo
 The loopback device is a special, virtual network interface that your computer uses to communicate with itself.
 It is used mainly for diagnostics and troubleshooting, and to connect to servers running on the local machine.